arjunsavel/cortecs/paper/paper.md

 How do we decrease the memory footprint of these calculations?
 By far the largest contributor to the memory footprint, at least as measured on disk, is the opacity data.
-For instance, the opacity data for a single gas species across the IGRINS wavelength range [@mace:2018] takes up 2.5 GB of memory at a resolution of 400,000.
+For instance, the opacity data for a single gas species across the IGRINS wavelength range [@mace:2018] takes up 2.5 GB of memory at float64 precision and at a resolution of 400,000.
 It stands to reason that decreasing the amount of memory consumed by opacity data would strongly decrease the total amount of memory consumed by the radiative transfer calculation.